Kyrylo Marsak

-Kyrylo Marsak (Кирило Андрійович Марсак; born 7 September 2004) is a Ukrainian figure skater.
-He is the 2022 Tallinn Trophy and 2022 Volvo Open Cup bronze medalist.
-In the 2021–22 season, he was the Ukrainian national junior champion and senior bronze medalist.
+Kyrylo Andriyovych Marsak (Кирило Андрійович Марсак; born 7 September 2004) is a Ukrainian figure skater.
+He is the two-time Tallinn Trophy bronze medalist, a two-time Volvo Open Cup medalist (gold in 2024, bronze in 2022), 2023 Bavarian Open bronze medalist, and a three-time Ukrainian national champion (2023-25).

 Personal life

-Marsak was born in Kherson, Ukraine.
-He grew up in Kyiv.
-His sister is six years older.
+Marsak was born in Kherson, Ukraine and grew up in Kyiv.
+He has a sister, Yelyzaveta Marsak, that is six years older.
+She is a figure skating coach based in Bydgoszcz, Poland, and owns the figure skating school “On Ice with Elizabeth.”
+Lisa organises masterclasses and skating camps together with other Ukrainian athletes for skaters of all levels.

+Marsak is currently a student at the National University of Ukraine on Physical Education and Sport.

+In summer 2022, Marsak moved from Kyiv to Laukaa, Finland following the Russian invasion of Ukraine.

 Career

 Early years

 Marsak began learning to skate in 2009.
 In the 2018–19 season, he made his first appearance at the senior-level Ukrainian Championships.

 2021–22 season

 For most of the season, Marsak trained in Kyiv, coached by Dmytro Shkidchenko.
 On 24 February 2022, Russia launched a massive invasion of Ukraine.
 At the time, Marsak was 17 and living with his family in Kyiv.
-He initially remained in Ukraine but "not one day went by where there were no explosions".
+He initially remained in Ukraine but "not one day went by where there were no explosions."
 After three weeks, he fled with his sister to Poland.

-In April, Marsak placed 33rd at the 2022 World Junior Championships in Tallinn, Estonia.
+In April, Marsak placed thirty-third at the 2022 World Junior Championships in Tallinn, Estonia.